-If you're involved in a car accident, you should be able to trust and depend on your insurance company to compensate your losses.
+If you’re involved in a car accident, you should be able to trust and depend on your insurance company to compensate your losses.
 But far too often, insurance companies have their own interests in mind.
-They may attempt to keep their overall costs down by denying the fault of you or the other driver.
-If you're dealing with another motorist - and their insurance company - it is important that you know your rights.
+They may attempt to keep their overall costs down by trying to claim you had something to do with your accident.
+If you’re dealing with another motorist - and their insurance company - it is important that you know your rights.
 The Waco attorneys at Chad Jones Law, PC can help.

-Insurance companies will stop at nothing to deny your claim, and many times, they'll take advantage of motorists who don't know their rights.
-That's why you need an experienced Waco auto accident attorney on your side.
+Insurance companies often stop at nothing to deny your claim, and many times, they’ll take advantage of motorists who don’t know their rights.
+That’s why you deserve an experienced Waco auto accident attorney on your side.

 Understanding your rights as an insured Texas motorist

 Insurance coverage differs from one plan to the next.
 It is important that you understand what your insurance plan covers, so you expect the appropriate compensation.
 Coverage types offered in Texas include:

 - Liability Coverage: This plan covers losses sustained by people injured in a crash you were responsible for, up to the policy limit.
 Likewise, if you are injured in a wreck caused by another motorist, their liability insurance should pay for your losses.
 This includes medical and funeral costs, lost wages, pain and suffering, property damage and other losses.
 Under Texas law, motorists must carry 30/60/25 coverage, which covers up to up to $30,000 per injured person, up to $60,000 for injuries per wreck and up to $25,000 for property damage.
 However, many Texas motorists choose to purchase more.